 I Was Found

 On that day my mother for some reason tried to reach me.
 I didn’t answer my phone and she knew that something was wrong.
 My boyfriend had a feeling too, he came home 2 hours earlier.
 When he opened the door, I was lying unconscious between the mattress and the toilet.
 I can’t remember if I even made it to the toilet.
-He called my mother saying that I was breathing funny, it was the gurgling noise.
+He called my mother saying that I was breathing funny, it was a gurgling noise.
 My mother screamed at him to call the ambulance.

 The moment I was lifted into the car my heart stopped and the ambulance yelled at my boyfriend that he can not come with me, he is not family since he is not my husband.